sr99622/Cayenue/README.md

 The second step of Client configuration involves the File Browser directory settings for the Pictures and Videos tab.
 The File Browser is launched from the folder icon on the front Camera panel.
 In order to set these directories, it is necessary to map the SMB shared drives set up on the Server to locations accessible to the Client.

-Mapping remote drives is an Operating System dependent excercise.
+Mapping remote drives is an Operating System dependent exercise.
 For Windows servers, setting a mapped network drive is a commmon operation and is not detailed here.
 Mac OS allows Clients to browse the network from the OS file browser, and is a trivial operation without need for further configuration.
 Mounting remote SMB drives from Linux, however does require some effort and is detailed below.

 <details>
 <summary>Mount SMB Drive from Linux Client</summary>